cerner/fhir.cerner.com/content/smart.md

 ### PowerChart ###

 Once you have your app working in code Console and you are committed to taking your app to production, contact us through the application available at [https://code.cerner.com/ehr-api](https://code.cerner.com/ehr-api), and we can provide access to *PowerChart* to test your app.
-For a provider facing apps, PowerChart is the environment where providers will access your app in a production environment, so it is very important to test the app in *PowerChart*.
+For provider facing apps, PowerChart is the environment where providers will access apps in a production environment, so it is very important to test the apps in *PowerChart*.
 Access to PowerChart is a benefit only offered to members of our code program.

 ### HealtheLife ###